-When you visit the Website, we may automatically receive and record information from your computer or mobile device.
-This information allows us to understand how people are navigating and using our Website, and how we can improve your experience based on the information we collect.
-The types of information we may collect include your IP address, browser type, browser language, operating system, state or country from which you accessed the Website, software and hardware attributes (including device IDs), referring and exit pages and URLs, platform type, the number of clicks, files you download, pages viewed, the amount of time spent on particular pages, the date and time you used the Website, error logs and other similar information.
+We may also collect certain information automatically as you navigate our Services or interact with our communications.
+The types of information we may collect include your IP address, browser type, browser language, operating system, state or country from which you accessed the Services, software and hardware attributes (including device IDs), referring and exit pages and URLs, platform type, the number of clicks, files you download, pages viewed, the amount of time spent on particular pages, the date and time you used the Services, error logs and other similar information.
 From your IP address, we may be able to infer your general location (e.g., city and state or postal code).
+This information allows us to understand how our users are navigating and using our Services, and how we can improve your experience based on the information we collect.

 Temporary cookies will be stored on your computer or device only during a particular browsing session.
 In contrast, permanent cookies survive after your browser is closed and may remain for between 24 hours and three years.